corda/corda/docs/source/node-cloud.rst

   cd /opt/corda/current

 Review and adjust the content of the configuration files to your needs.
-The main configuration file is the `node.conf` file and database specific configuration is stored in the `dbconfig.conf` file.
+The main configuration file is the ``node.conf`` file and database specific configuration is stored in the ``dbconfig.conf`` file.
 All Corda configuration parameters are described in :doc:`corda-configuration-file`.
-Remember to adjust the 'p2paddress' to match a FQDN or the public IP address of the VM.
+Remember to adjust the ``p2paddress`` to match a FQDN or the public IP address of the VM.
 The public IP address can be obtained from the shell using the following command:

 .. code-block:: shell